 Remork (Cambodian Tuk-Tuk)

-Travelling by bicycle is a budget-friendly option in Siem Reap as daily rentals are as little as US$1 per day.
-Numerous hotels and guesthouses offer free usage of bicycles while bicycle rental shops are most set along Old Market and Wat Bo Road.
-Inclusive of helmet and safety lock, a standard bike is priced between US$1 and US$3 per day while mountain bikes cost up to US$10.
+Travelling by bicycle is a budget-friendly way of getting around in Siem Reap as daily rentals cost as little as US$1 per day.
+Numerous hotels and guesthouses offer free usage of bicycles, while bicycle rental shops are very common along Old Market and Wat Bo Road.
+Inclusive of helmet and safety lock, a standard bike is priced between US$1 and US$3 per day, while mountain bikes cost up to US$10.

 Alternatively, you can rent a bicycle from The White Bicycles, a non-profit organisation that supplies 50 bikes to several hotels and guesthouses in Siem Reap.
-Priced at US$2 per day, all proceeds go back to funding clean water projects and scholarships for local youths.
+Priced at US$2 per day, all proceeds go back to funding clean water projects and scholarships for local kids.

 Moto (Motorcycle Taxi)